cts-98/quickpulse/README.md

 [Prometheus Dashboard](docs/prometheus_dashboard.png)

-_Place your Prometheus dashboard screenshot at `docs/prometheus_dashboard.png` to display it here._
 - `ws://<host>:8081/ws/publish`:
   Clients connect and send messages (as binary/text frames) to be enqueued.
   The server responds with "ok" or "error: ..." for each message.